 Articles

-The Lions Dirt Trackers Will Determine Success or Failure Posted almost 11 years ago
+The Lions Dirt Trackers Will Determine Success or Failure Posted over 11 years ago

 One of the great challenges facing Warren Gatland and the Lions management ahead of the tour to Australia is the perennial one of team unity.
 Uniting a group of players from four countries is just the beginning of this exercise and normally the more straightforward part.
 Where it can get messy is when it becomes clear who will make the test team and those who are only making up the numbers.